Bloc Party: Awards and nominations

 Bloc Party have had several nominations from a number of different awarding bodies during their recording career.
 The band themselves were nominated for 'Best New Artist' at the 2005 NME Awards, and were also up for the 'Best Alternative Act' category at the 2005 MTV Europe Music Awards.
 In 2006, Bloc Party were nominated for another NME Award, this time in the 'Best British Band' category.
 They were also shortlisted for three PLUG Awards: 'New Artist of the Year' in 2005, and 'Artist of the Year' and 'Live Act of the Year' in 2006.
 At the 19th GLAAD Media Awards in 2008, they were nominated in the 'Music Artist' category for their work on second album A Weekend in the City.

 Their debut album Silent Alarm was nominated for the 2005 Mercury Music Prize and won the NME award for 'Best Album'.
 It was also nominated as 'Album of the Year' at three different ceremonies: the New Pantheon Music Award (Shortlist Music Prize), the 2006 NME Awards, and the 2006 PLUG Awards, where "Helicopter" was also up for 'Best Music Video'.
 The record won the award for 'Best Indie Rock Album' at the 2006 PLUG Awards.
 At the 2008 NME Awards, "Flux" was nominated in three different categories: 'Best Track', 'Best Video' and 'Best Dancefloor Filler'.

+In May 2025, it was announced that Okereke, Lissack, Moakes, and Tong, as the original four members of Bloc Party, were set to receive an Ivor Novello Award in the Outstanding Song Collection category.